makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP15.md

 ## Sentence Summary

-The Oracle Core Unit is requesting an annual budget of $5M.
+The Oracles Core Unit is requesting an annual budget of $5M.

 ## Paragraph Summary